VatsalPatel18/ml-copilot-agent/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the CC-BY-NC-ND-4.0 License.

 ## Acknowledgments